-Questions about you or your child’s medical history, current/previous medicines, lifestyle, any allergies.
+Questions about you or your child’s medical history, current/previous medicines, lifestyle and any allergies.

 Weight – your or your child’s weight is measured so that the dose of investigational medicine or placebo can be adjusted to suit your or your child’s body size.

 Physical exam – both a partial and a full physical exam will be conducted.
-The partial physical exam involves an assessment of your or your child’s general appearance (head, eyes, ears, nose and throat), an examination of your or your child’s neck, heart, lungs and abdomen, and an evaluation of your or your child’s arms, legs and skin.
-The complete physical exam includes all these with the addition of checking the appearance of the genitalia, and a neurological examination.
+The partial physical exam involves an assessment of your or your child’s general appearance (head, eyes, ears and throat), an examination of your or your child’s neck, heart, lungs and abdomen, and an evaluation of your or your child’s arms, legs and skin.
+The complete physical exam includes all these with the addition of checking the appearance of the genitalia, and a neurologic examination.

 Vital signs – the study team will check your or your child’s temperature, pulse, and breathing rate.
 They will also measure blood pressure using an inflatable cuff positioned around the arm.